Trump says he will meet Putin next Friday in Alaska to discuss ending the Ukraine war

 Putin makes a flurry of phone calls

-The Kremlin said Friday that Putin had a phone call with Chinese leader Xi Jinping, during which the Russian leader informed Xi about the results of his meeting earlier this week with Trump envoy Steve Witkoff.
+The Kremlin said Friday that Putin had a phone call with Chinese leader Xi Jinping, during which he informed Xi about the results of his meeting earlier this week with Trump envoy Steve Witkoff.
 Kremlin officials said Xi “expressed support for the settlement of the Ukrainian crisis on a long-term basis.”

 Putin is due to visit China next month.
 China, along with North Korea and Iran, have provided military support for Russia’s war effort, the U.S. says.